 It’s the sort of book I would have loved to discover as a young fan.
 Who am I kidding?
 I’d buy this kind of book now if I happened onto it.

-I’m grateful to Adrian J Smith of MOVIES & MANIA and others in the fan community for expressing interest in and showing support for Texas Schlock: B-movie Sci-Fi and Horror from the Lone Star State.
+I’m grateful to Adrian J Smith of MOVIES and MANIA and others in the fan community for expressing interest in and showing support for Texas Schlock: B-movie Sci-Fi and Horror from the Lone Star State.